What’s the best way to express your condolences and sympathy? When should you send condolence messages? What should you say?

 22. We are so very sorry for your loss.
 Remember that _____ is with the Lord now, and no longer in any pain.
 If it’s any consolation, one of my favorite Bible verses to turn to when I need comfort is (insert verse).
 Please let me know if I can be of help in any way.

-23. You may feel that you are alone right now, but please know that you are not.
+23. You may feel that you are alone, but I want you to know that you are not.
 God is a very real presence with you right now, and I can be there right next to you too, as quick as a flash, if you ever need anything.

-24. May this Bible verse, straight from the mouth of God, bring you peace and comfort today and in the days to come: “God is our refuge and strength.
+24. My dear, you have my deepest condolences.
+May this Scripture passage, straight from the mouth of God, bring you peace and comfort today and in the days to come: “God is our refuge and strength.
 A very present help in trouble.”
 Psalm 46.1

 25. At times when I am grieved, I imagine the Lord enveloping me with his strong, caring arms, carefully holding me just like a father holding his child.
-I pray that this heavenly comfort be brought to your and your family today and in the days to come.
+This, I think, is what it means that God is our refuge and our strength.
+I pray that this heavenly comfort will be brought to you and your grieving family today and in the days to come as you mourn this great loss.

-26. It is our prayer that God will comfort you and your whole family during this sad time.
-May he richly bless you as you mourn, and may the light of His presence be a continual source of consolation.
+26. It is our prayer that God will comfort you and your whole family during this time of grief.
+May he richly bless you even as you mourn, and may the light of His presence be a continual source of consolation.

 27. “Blessed be the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by God.”
 2 Corinthians 1:3-4

-28. Because I know that _____ was a believer, I just want to remind you that “Goodbye” is really “See you later.”
-I can’t imagine how difficult things are for you right now, but keep this truth close to your heart and you will find peace.
+28. Because I know that _____ was a believer, I just want to remind you that “goodbye” is really “see you later.”
+I can’t imagine how difficult things are for you right now, but as you keep this truth close to your heart you will find peace.

-31. May the great Healer pass His gentle hand over your heart and soul as you come to terms with your loss.
+31. May the great Healer pass His gentle hand over your heart and soul as you come to terms with this difficult loss.

 32. “When you pass through the waters, I will be with you.
 And through the rivers, they shall not overflow you.
 When you walk through the fire, you shall not be burned, nor shall the flame scorch you.”
 Isaiah 43:2

 35. I am so sorry for your loss.
-They like to say, “Heaven’s gain”, but I know your sorrow is yet still raw.
+Some people like to say, “Our loss is heaven’s gain,” but I know your sorrow is yet still raw.
 I also know that there is power in prayer.
-I will be praying for you each and every day…please let me know if there is something specific that you need me to pray for.
+I will be praying for you each and every day… please let me know if there is something specific that you need me to pray for.

 37. It’s been on my heart to share with you a few words from Mother Theresa.
-I pray these words bless your heart and mind as you prepare to say goodbye to your loved one: “Death is nothing else but going home to God, the bond of love will be unbroken for all eternity.”
+I pray these kind words bless your heart and mind as you prepare to say your goodbyes to your loved one: “Death is nothing else but going home to God, the bond of love will be unbroken for all eternity.”

 39. Please know that I am adding you and your family to my church’s prayer warrior roster.
 There is power in prayer, and we want to shower you with those prayers and wait in anticipation for the Lord to rain down His blessings of peace over you.
-Please let me know if there is anything specific you need prayer for.
+Please let me know if there is anything specific you would like us to for, and you have my most sincere sympathy.

 40. I know it is so hard for you right now, but even in the face of death, God has provided His children real hope for the future, hope that can never be taken away, thanks be to Jesus: “They shall neither hunger anymore nor thirst anymore; the sun shall not strike them, nor any heat; for the Lamb Who is in the midst of the throne will shepherd them and lead them to living fountains of waters.
 And God will wipe away every teat from their eyes.”
 Revelation 7:16-17.
 I love you and am praying for you!